facebookresearch/denoised_mdp/README.md

 + [arXiv](https://arxiv.org/abs/2206.15477)
 + [Project Page](https://ssnl.github.io/denoised_mdp)

 The raw real world is noisy.
 How can reinforcement learning agent successfully learn with such raw data, where signals can be strongly entangled with noises?
-Denoised MDP characterizes information into four distinct types, based on controllability and relation to rewards, and proposes to extract a state representation space containing only information both **controllable** and **reward-relevant**.
+Denoised MDP characterizes information into four distinct types, based on controllability and relation with rewards, and proposes to extract a state representation space containing only information both **controllable** and **reward-relevant**.
 Under this view, several prior works can be seen as insufficiently removing noisy information.

 To properly extract *only* the useful signal, Denoised MDP considers novel factorized MDP transition structures, where **signal** representation and **noise** representation are separated into distinct latent spaces.
 The state abstraction (i.e., representation learning) problem is turned into a regularized model fitting problem: fitting the factorized forward model to collected trajectories, while requiring the **signal** latents to be minimally informative of the raw observations.